 But if an implied contract for continued employment exists, and your employer fires you despite that contract, then you may be able to sue for damages under California wrongful termination laws.

-Below, our California employment and wrongful termination lawyers answer the following frequently asked questions about implied employment contracts and wrongful termination lawsuits:
+Below, our California employment lawyers answer the following frequently asked questions about implied employment contracts and wrongful termination lawsuits:

 - 1. What is an Implied Contract for Employment in California Law?

 - 2. How Do I Prove that My Employer and I Had an Implied Contract?

 - 3. Can I Have an Implied Contract for Continued Employment If My Written Employment Contract Says I Am "At-Will"?

 - 4. What Kind of Damages Can I Recover in an Implied Contract Wrongful Termination Lawsuit?